akospaska/MyglsPluginLite/README.md

 - Set or modify the order's Shipping address
 - Set the shipping destination into a ParcelShop/ParcelLocker
 - Download The POD Documents of the orders
-- Check Bulk printed orders's statuses, and when they are delivered, the application will close thoose orders.
+- Check Bulk printed orders's statuses, and when they are delivered, the application will close those orders.

 ---